Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Accidental bound states in the continuum

 where, for a sphere, $T_{\rm MM} \equiv \mathfrak{a}_0$ and $T_{\rm QQ} \equiv \mathfrak{a}_2$ (see Appendix~\ref{sec:tm_sphere} for the definition of $\mathfrak{a}_\ell$).
-Thus, for a 2D lattice of spheres, the monopole-quadrupole coupling is fully induced by the lattice.
-It can be considered as a channel that enables the formation of the BIC in the symmetric metasurface with two subsystems, the sublattices of monopoles and quadrupoles, which interact through the radiation continuum.
+Thus, for a biperiodic lattice of spheres, the monopole-quadrupole coupling is fully induced by the lattice.
+It can be considered as a channel that enables the formation of the BIC in the symmetric metasurface with two subsystems, the sublattices of monopoles and quadrupoles.